Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Grinding LeetCode and applied to more jobs.
 Also did some katas on code wars.

 **Thoughts**: Need to do more.
 A lot more.
 Need to put it into over 9000.
 OVER 9000!

+### Day 52: Sat.
+May 29th 2021

+**Today's Progress**: Grinding LeetCode and applied to more jobs.
+Also did some katas on code wars.

+**Thoughts**: Need to do more.
+A lot more.
+Need to put it into over 9000.
+OVER 9000!
+But seriously, I need to do more.